 It offers quite a lot of additional features in the top menu like making it easier to draw symmetric images.
 It also features a round and square shape tool.

-This is basically and even more pimped out version of Autodesk sketchbook.
+Sketchbook express is basically an even more pimped out version of Autodesk sketchbook.
 It features all the same tools (but in a different layout) and more.

 An additional tool is the fill bucket that Autodesk was badly missing.